Your company is already operating in Germany and you would now like to export worldwide?

 Germany counts among the world’s leading foreign direct investment (FDI) destination countries.

 Germany is one of the world's most attractive business and investment locations.
-Within the European Union, the country enjoys a reputation as the preferred business destination for international investors.
+Within the European Union (EU), the country enjoys a reputation as the preferred business destination for international investors.

 FDI Data